zephir-lang/zephir-docs/es-ES/control-structures.md

 ## Require

-La declaración `require` incluye dinámicamente y evalúa un archivo especifico de PHP.
-Tenga en cuenta que estos archivos incluidos por Zephir son interpretados por el Zend Engine como un archivo normal de PHP. `require` no permite que el código Zephir incluya otros archivos de Zephir en tiempo de ejecución.
+The `require` statement dynamically includes and evaluates a specified PHP file.
+Note that files included via Zephir are interpreted by Zend Engine as normal PHP files. `require` does not allow Zephdr code to include other Zephir files at runtime.

     if file_exists(path) {
         require path;